-When you work in a certain sector, there’s a tendency to assume everyone thinks like you; has the same knowledge.
-If you work in social media, you might presume everyone’s on Twitter, if you’re a footballer, you might expect everyone to understand the offside rule, and if you work in technology, you might think everyone knows what a smart city is.
+When you work in a certain sector, there’s a tendency to assume everyone knows what you know.
+If you work in social media, you might presume everyone’s on Twitter; if you’re a footballer, you might expect everyone to understand the offside rule, and if you work in technology, you might think everyone knows what a smart city is.

 The truth is very different.
-Only 22% of people outside marketing used Twitter in the last three months compared to 81% of marketers.
-Not everyone can explain what offside is.
-And, according to a nationwide survey carried out by the Institution of Engineering and Technology (IET) in April 2016, only two in ten (18%) of the UK’s population had heard of the term ‘smart city’, let alone understood what it means.
+Only 22% of people outside marketing used Twitter in the last three months compared to 81% of marketers, not everyone can explain what offside is, and, according to a nationwide survey carried out by the Institution of Engineering and Technology (IET) in April 2016, only two in ten (18%) of the UK’s population had heard the term ‘smart city’, let alone understood what one is.

 When it comes to kicking a football about or tweeting, this knowledge gap is not an issue.
 With smart cities, it is.
-Whether we like it or not, smart city technologies are collecting information about all of us, all the time – there is no opt-in.
-If the majority don’t understand how this data is being collected and used, who owns the data, who benefits from it or even who owns the analysis of the data, how can citizens hope to meaningfully engage in shaping their emerging smart cities?
-Is it sufficient to let the tech industry and governments decide what constitutes a desirable smart city and who gets to use the massive amounts of data it produces?
-These are a few questions, of many, that can only be addressed by citizens who are digitally literate.
+Whether we like it or not, our increasingly tech-driven urban areas are collecting information about all of us, all the time – there is no opt-in.
+If the majority don’t understand how this data is being collected and used, how can citizens hope to meaningfully engage in shaping their smart surroundings?

 So, whose responsibility is it to ensure digital literacy for smart cities and how do we go about enabling it?
 What are the challenges and how can we overcome them?